mon5termatt/Bing-Bot/README.md

 # Bing-Bot
 Automated Microsoft Rewards Bot

 Bing Bot 6 Options:
-Browser Choice (Firefox, Chrome, Edge ``eww``)
-Search Amount Choice (1-60)
+Browser Choice (Firefox, Chrome, "Bing Bot Browser*", or Edge ``eww``) Search Amount Choice (1-30)

 Bing Bot Auto:
-Automatically runs 30 searches Then kills your browser (uses Chrome)
+Automatically runs 30 searches Then kills your browser (uses Bing Bot Browser* )

-Bing Bot Bonus:
+#### * Bing Bot Browser (BBB)
-Bings Birthday is this week, they are giving extra points, Enjoy
+Bing Bot Browser is a customized version of the Kmeleon Browser that comes packaged in the latest release (v2+) This Browser can be found here for download at http://kmeleonbrowser.org/